 Hitting the fairway with the driver not only puts you in a position to attack the green with the approach, but constant miscues off the tee can dampen your confidence for the rest of the round.

-With the driver being so important, it’s paramount that you know the proper approach to selecting the driver that suits your game.
+With the driver being so important, it’s paramount that you know the proper approach to selecting the best driver for an average golfer.

 Let’s take a look at the most important things to look for when selecting a driver.

 The loft on most drivers ranges from around 6 degrees to 15 degrees and the type of loft you choose should fit your swing speed.

 The slower your swing, the more loft you need to get the ball airborne consistently.
 For the average golfer, this translates to a loft of between 10.5 and 12 degrees.

 Driver lengths generally range from 43 to 47 inches, but there is no standard length.
 There are some drivers that are 48 inches long, which is the maximum length allowed.

 Those that are looking for maximum distance may opt for the longest driver since the longer the shaft, the faster the clubhead speed will be.

 Mishits will actually travel less distance and the longer the club, the more difficult it is to control and hit straight consistently.

 The rule of thumb is to choose a length that you can hit the most consistently and accurately, not the one you can occasionally bomb but most of the time miss the fairway.